Illinois Bicycle Accidents: Who is Responsible?

 - Not admit to fault of the accident

 - Keep records of doctor visits, time off work and other inactivity due to injuries

 The Chicago bicycle injury lawyers from Horwitz, Horwitz & Associates invite you for a free telephone or in person consultation to discuss your accident and any questions you may have.
 Most of our lawyers have more than 30 years of experience and we have an outstanding track record in helping our clients and creating a strong trust relationship, as you can see in our Success Records.
 Even if you do not wish to retain an attorney, we can set you on the right path for free.
-Call our office today at (800)-985-1819 to schedule an initial free consultation.
+Call our Chicago office at (312) 372-8822 or our toll-free number (800) 985-1819 to schedule an initial free consultation.